My overall context for Circling

-“Topical Circling” is a variation of a regular circle in which we bring in more developmental intent.
+“Topical Circling” is a variation of a regular circle (“relational meditation” circle) in which we bring in more developmental intent.

 It may seem that Circling is antithetical to anything that would look like goal-orientation.
 My experience however is the opposite, which is that in a strong circle, a circle in which everyone is aware of and is practicing circling principles to the best of their ability, development happens, sometimes extremely rapidly, and from there goals get accomplished.

-The distinction between a “regular” (“relational meditation”) circle and a topical circle, is that in a topical circle we hold the container more loosely.
-Advice and coaching are permissible (provided they are wanted), but we maintain a strong focus on the relational space and return to Yin practices if tension surfaces or if the conversation become too abstract or excessively content-focused, as in regular Circling.
+The distinction between a “regular” circle and a topical circle, is that in a topical circle we hold the container more loosely.
+Advice and coaching are permissible (provided they are wanted), but we maintain a strong focus on the relational space and return to Yin practices if tension surfaces or if the conversation become too abstract or excessively content-focused, just as would in regular Circling.